emansarahafi/GuideFormWebsite/README.md

 **Assets:**

-- `assets/images/` - Images and PDF files
+- `assets/images/` - Images, PDF files, and favicon
-- `css/` - External stylesheets for all pages
+- `css/` - External stylesheets (main.css, survey.css, confirmation.css)
-- `js/` - External JavaScript files
+- `js/` - External JavaScript files (main.js, survey.js, geolocation.js)

 ## Usage

 1. Open `index.html` in a web browser to access the main page
-2. Click "Access the survey" to fill out the survey form
+2. Click "Access the survey" to fill out the engineering student survey
+3. Form submissions are processed via PHP and sent to Telegram
-3. Use the dropdown menus to view various code documentation
+4. Use the dropdown menus to view various code documentation

+## Features

+- 📱 Responsive design with clean UI
+- 🎨 Separated CSS for maintainability
+- 📝 Form validation with jQuery
+- 🌍 IP geolocation tracking
+- 🤖 Telegram bot integration for form submissions
+- 🖼️ Custom favicon and branding

 ## Technologies Used